Please remove this section when submitting your homework.

 compare it with the true covariance matrix \(\Sigma\).

-[10 points] If you used VS Code and AI tools to perform the
+[10 points] If you used any AI tools to perform the previous

-previous question, then they will most likely suggest using the
+question, they will most likely suggest using the mvrnorm

 function from the MASS

-standard normal random variables, and then transform them to the desired
+variables, and then transform them to the desired distribution.
+Write

-Validate your approach by computing the sample covariance matrix of the
+your approach by computing the sample covariance matrix of the generated

 should not use the mvrnorm